-Is Quantum Computing the Imminent Threat to Your Digital Security? - YaNoticias
+Is Quantum Computing the Imminent Threat to Your Digital Security? - YANoticias

-- Quantum Threat: Quantum computing poses a serious risk to modern encryption, particularly methods based on factorization.
+- Quantum Threat: Quantum computing poses a serious risk to modern encryption, particularly methods based on factorisation.

-- Urgency for Action: Organizations need to act swiftly to integrate quantum security measures into their cybersecurity plans.
+- Urgency for Action: Organisations need to act swiftly to integrate quantum security measures into their cybersecurity plans.

 - Quantum-Resistant Algorithms: Agencies like NIST are developing and endorsing new standards to secure communications against quantum threats.